apache/flink/docs/dev/connectors/elasticsearch.md

 The difference is that now we do not need to provide a list of addresses of Elasticsearch nodes.

+Optionally, the sink can try to re-execute the bulk request when the error message matches certain patterns indicating a timeout or a overloaded cluster.
+This behaviour is disabled by default and can be enabled by setting `checkErrorAndRetryBulk(true)`.

 More information about Elasticsearch can be found [here](https://elastic.co).

 #### Packaging the Elasticsearch Connector into an Uber-Jar